Career Guide to JMU Majors: Dietetics

 Tell me more about this field of study

 Dietetics is the science of understanding how food and nutrition affect health.
 Dietitians combine and apply concepts from the sciences of food, nutrition, physiology, biochemistry, food management, and behavior to advise the public on maintenance of proper health.
 Everyday new information is uncovered concerning food and how it affects the body.
 Much is yet to be discovered in dietetics -- the relationship of food to cancer, heart disease and body fitness, and the development of new food products.
 People who are fascinated with how the human body works, who can relate this information to the body's need for food, who like to work with food and who like to help people, will find dietetics a very satisfying career.
 If you like to be involved with new happenings and perhaps even help new things happen, then the Dietetics Program may be for you.

 To become qualified for an exciting career in dietetics, you need to complete a four-year university program which combines science, foods, nutrition and management.
 The program must be accredited by the Academy of Nutrition and Dietetics, as is the dietetic program at JMU.
 This is called a Didactic Program in Dietetics.
 Prior to graduation, seniors are required to take a comprehensive test which measures entry-level competencies in clinical dietetics, community dietetics, and food service systems management as defined by the Academy of Nutrition and Dietetics.

 Following graduation from the university, you must complete a dietetic internship.
-After this experience, you will be ready to take the registration exam which upon successful completion will qualify you to use R.D. (registered dietitian) after your name.
+After this experience, you will be ready to take the registration exam which upon successful completion will qualify you to use RD (registered dietitian) or or RDN (registered dietitian nutritionist) after your name.

 Common majors or minors that complement this major